aymenfurter/florencellm/README.md

 ## Contributions

-We welcome any pull requests!
+Pull requests and feedback is welcome!
 Feel free to test FlorenceLLM with your own git repositories.
 I hope you enjoy using it! 🤗

 ## Quick Links